 Colleen Reichmann, PsyD, is a licensed clinical psychologist residing in Philadelphia, PA.
 She specializes in the treatment of eating disorders and has been named as one of the top eating disorder experts in the country.

 Jennifer Rollin, MSW, LCSW-C, is an eating disorder therapist and founder of The Eating Disorder Center.
-She has been interviewed speaking about eating disorders on ABC, NBC, PBS, and NBC.
+She has been interviewed speaking about eating disorders on ABC, NBC, PBS, and Fox.
 She has been named as one of the top eating disorder experts in the country.

 "This is the book we need in the eating disorder world.
 Recovered professionals being transparent, relatable, acknowledging privilege, and sharing their expertise with specific and cool activities and tools to push us in healing our relationships with food.
 I smiled reading this knowing so many will relate to Colleen and Jennifer’s personal stories and find healing through their lived experience and easy to understand activities for recovery.
 This is how we change the mental health game, through owning our stories and talking about recovery in normalized and relatable ways.
 I’d recommend this book to every single person I know living in diet culture (psst all of us)." -Tiffany Roe, MA, CMHC, Founder & CEO Mindful Counseling

 "A book like this has the potential to make a massive difference.
 It’s down-to-earth, speaks to the actual needs and interests of the target audience, is written by two highly-regarded leaders in the field, and may truly change and save lives.
 This is a vital book, and I will personally refer my patients to buy it." -Jennifer Gaudiani, MD, founder and medical director of Gaudiani Clinic, Author of Sick Enough